AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2020/2020-12-16-problem-without-solution-harmful/problem-without-solution-harmful.md

 ---
-title: 'Do not come with a problem without a solution is harmful'
+title: "Do not come with a problem without a solution is harmful"
-excerpt: 'Although the managers who say - Do not bring up problems unless you have a solution mean well, it does not have the outcome they expect'
+excerpt: "Although the managers who say - Do not bring up problems unless you have a solution mean well, it does not have the outcome they expect"
-coverImage: './cover.jpg'
+coverImage: "./cover.jpg"
 category: "career / work"
 tags:

-    - career
-    - ramblings
+- "career"

 ---

 I have been told by a few managers that the fact that I bring problems without any solutions annoys them.
 They would rather have people bring solutions along with the issues.
 Although they probably mean well, I feel that this approach does more harm than good.